-Students in the CIS program complete their first year as part of the same cohort as the CSD students (see above), taking the same seminar courses for the first two semesters (3 hours each): Spiritual Direction SPT 591 and Spirituality & Psychology SPT 592; they also complete three summers in the Spirituality Institute, including 4 hours required core one year (Prayer & Discernment and Spiritual Exercises) and 4 hours electives in each of the other two years (SPT courses from different areas: biblical, historical, moral).
-After completion of the first year, CIS students who may wish to pursue the ministry of spiritual direction have the option of transferring to the CSD program, which requires the Spiritual Direction Practicum (4 hours) during the second year, and only two summers in the Spirituality Institute,
+Students in the CIS program complete their first year as part of the CSD cohort, taking the same seminar courses for the first two semesters, as well as three summers in the Spirituality Institute.
+After completion of the first year, CIS students who wish to pursue the ministry of spiritual direction have the option of transferring to the CSD program, which requires the Practicum during the second year, and only two summers in the Spirituality Institute.